voxpelli/webpage-webmentions/README.md

 ## Changelog

+### 0.4.3

+* Fix: Updated dependencies
+* Refactor: Some refactorings and updates made possible or required by the updated dependencies
+* Improvement: Better New Relic settings to eg. ignore the EventSource endpoint when calculating response time

 ### 0.4.2

 * Fix: The `api/mentions/live` request wasn't always closed down properly which resulted in a memory leak